utils package

 pga_release_times (Dict) – Dictionary mapping PGA names to their relative release times, used to fill in missing PGAs.

-app_specs (Dict) – Metadata for each application including endpoints, instances, requested EPR pairs, deadline budget, and policy.
+app_specs (Dict) – Metadata for each application including endpoints, instances, requested EPR pairs, and deadline budget.

 n_edges (int) – Number of edges in the network graph.